Domminique/Deploy-BERT-for-Sentiment-Analysis-with-FastAPI-/README.md

-  # Deploy BERT for Sentiment Analsysi with FastAPI, This

-Deploy a pre-trained BERT model for Sentiment Analysis as a REST API using FastAPI
+# Deploy a pre-trained BERT model for Sentiment Analysis as a REST API using FastAPI

 ## Demo